GlueCoders/linux101/docs/vim.md

 ## Save / Undo

 After doing changes in file, press `ESC` and then write `:w`.
 This will save the file.
+Note if a filename is given after then it works as save as command though the file opened in the editor would still be the original file that opened.
 `u` command is using for undo operation.
 Traditional `vi` supports only one undo operation whereas `vim` support multiple undo operations.

 ## Deleting